 HHC, or hexahydrocannabinol, is the product of hydrogenating Delta 9 THC.
 THC can be converted into a whole new compound by adding hydrogen molecules to it.
 Hydrogenation is not a new concept around the globe.
 When we transform vegetable oil into margarine, we can witness the procedure.
 We get something new and exciting by doing it to cannabinoids.

 HHC can also be extracted from hemp other than Delta 9 THC.
 The ultimate result remains the same: a delectable cannabinoid that is gaining popularity.

-HHC is a THC derivative that has long been known to research but was rarely mentioned by hemp consumers until lately.
+HHC is a THC derivative that has long been known to research but was rarely mentioned by hemp consumers until recently.
 HHC is a minor cannabinoid found organically in cannabis but in insufficient quantities to make extraction cost-effective.

 Because commercial manufacturing of HHC is still in its early stages, it is not widely known.
 By changing the chemistry of the molecules, most cannabinoids can be transformed into other cannabinoids.
 Commercial HHC, like Delta 8 THC and Delta 10 THC, is created in a lab using chemical methods from hemp-derived CBD.

 Yes, but not in the same manner as Delta 9 THC in marijuana would.
 THC-like high is created; however, it is not as powerful.
 It appears to be between 70 and 80 percent less powerful than typical Delta 9 THC.
 Some consider it to be more powerful or equal to Delta 8 THC.
 This is a little tricky concept.
 Although HHC distillate is not strictly a THC, it does cause similar results when used in sufficient quantities.